-With no end in sight for remote work and recruiting, talent acquisition and recruiting teams must continue to evolve and adapt as they face unprecedented job seeker volume, reduced budgets, and minimized resources.
+With remote work still going strong and recruiting needs on the rise, talent acquisition and recruiting teams must continue to evolve and adapt as they face unprecedented job seeker volume, reduced budgets, and minimized resources.

 During our virtual event, AI & The Evolved Recruiter, our CEO & co-founder, Mahe Bayireddi, shared how artificial intelligence and automation can help manage today’s unpredictable recruiting landscape, enhance productivity, and improve the talent experience for all.
 Read on for key takeaways from the presentation, and check out the full presentation on demand!

 1. COVID-19 accelerated a digital transformation in HR.

 Bayireddi kicked off the day talking about COVID’s impact on recruiters, and the HR landscape at large.
 “The industry is superfluid," he said.

 After speaking with hundreds of HR leaders and CHROs — including Phenom customers — Bayireddi discovered most organizations currently face common challenges.

 A company that’s hiring wants to acquire best-fit talent as quickly as possible — virtually.
 Others that are experiencing critical skill shortages — yet have frozen hiring efforts — seek internal mobility for employee agility.
 And then there are those that were forced to furlough and/or layoff employees and are preparing for talent recovery.